mchaptel/Blender2DKeymap/README.md

 * no shortcut I can find to extend a keyframe duration?

-* I'm tempted to go B for draw, E for edit mode and S for sculpt but S is taken by scale.
-I don't know if this would be work removing?
-I've set transform tool to Ctrl+S and maybe we can use that instead...
-G-R-S is just such a useful set of shortcuts.
+* G for Grab tool, R for rotate tool, Q for scale (S is taken by Scuplt)

 I'm not very familiar with Github but here is a repository I've set up that also includes a startup file with a good GreasePencil setup.